Learn About Wetlands Legal Protections

 Virginia's Wetlands Guidelines

-if you see or hear of wetlands being destroyed or threatened by excavation, dredging or filling; construction, drainage or ditching; or accumulation of trash or debris.
-Click here for a list of appropriate localities.
+If you see or hear of wetlands being destroyed or threatened by excavation, dredging or filling; construction, drainage or ditching; or accumulation of trash or debris.
+Click here for a list of Local Wetlands Board contacts.

 If You Are Concerned About Any Wetlands Disturbing Activity, Contact These Offices: